ZDNet: Remote construction workers? This is the Zoom of the building sector

 “The best way to stay safe is to not be on the jobsite.
 Of course, in construction, if nobody is on site, then no work gets done.”

-In a bid to help construction companies during the pandemic, OpenSpace is offering an early release of OpenSpace Photo, a basic manual version of their product, for free.
+In a bid to help construction companies during the pandemic, OpenSpace offered an early release of OpenSpace Photo, a basic manual version of their product, for free.